ztyyLV/web-twain-docs/faq/source-has-nothing-to-capture.md

 ### Symptom

-For Linux client, if they called ErrorCode or ErrorString after scanning, it might show the error "Source has nothing to capture".
+For Linux client OS, if ErrorCode or ErrorString is called after scanning, it returns the error code "1029" or string "Source has nothing to capture".
+Though the error appears, the scanning process has finished successfully.

-### Workaround
+### Solution

-Though the error message shows "source has nothing to capture", but the scanning process has finished successfully.
-Please note, the error message will not affect the process, you can continue to use scanning feature.
-It's a known issue and currently there is no solution for that.
+It's a known issue in Linux OS.
+Since this error will not affect the scanning process, no further action required.

 ### Planning

-The issue will be fixed in the V18.
+The issue is planned to be fixed in version 18.0.